ranjodh-kaur/dillinger_Mobile/Unit 1. Introduction to Mobile Development.md

 - Sometimes, the **most popular device** isn’t the best choice for your app.
 For example, if your app involves complex video editing or baking tutorials, the user base may prefer devices that offer **better screen resolution** and **processing power** (like high-end **iPhones** or **Android phones**).
 - **Check the devices already accessing your site** to understand the market demand.

-By **focusing on the right devices** early on and refining your product from there, you can avoid wasting time and resources trying to accommodate every mobile device under the sun! 🎂📱
+By **focusing on the right devices** early on and refining your product from there, you can avoid wasting time and resources trying to accommodate every mobile device under the sun!

+______

+Here are some tips and tricks to remember when it comes to device support:

+• Don’t kill yourself by trying to support everything.
+Start with the devices that best represent your core customer.

+• Remember, the most popular device or the one that’s easiest to develop for might not always be the best device for your project.

+• Check your server logs for the devices currently accessing your site.
+These are the first devices to target.

+• Go to your operator store and do a little market research to find out the recommended devices for your target customer.
+_____

 ### Rule #6: Don’t Convert, Create
 When asked, “How do I convert my product to mobile?” the answer is simple: **you don’t**.
 Porting or converting a product directly from another medium (like a website) to mobile is not the best approach.
 Mobile has its unique set of challenges and advantages that require a fresh approach to product development.